afkehaya/smart_contract_tutorial/README.md

  Now we are ready to interact with the truffle contract library

  You can find this file in app/javascripts/app.js file.
-Go ethereum

  Change line nine to

      import metacoin_artifacts from '../../build/contracts/MyContract.json'

  This imports the artifact (that JSON file that we compiled our contract to)